 Also see drill progression for teaching half-court man-to-man defense and drill progression for teaching how to defend screens.

 1-on-1 DrillAll defenders must learn how to play good 1-on-1, on-ball defense.
-In this drill, each player has a partner (opponent) that he/she goes 1-on-1 against.
+In this drill, each player has a partner (opponent) that he/she goes against 1-on-1.
+Have post players paired up with post players, and guards paired up with guards.
 Each pair has a ball.
 Use both ends of the court.
-The player with the ball starts at the top of the key and tries to make a move, or shoot the outside shot and score on the defender.
+The player with the ball starts at the top of the key and tries to make a move, or shoots the outside shot.

-The defender must stop the offense, box-out and get the rebound.
-The offense gets a point for (1) each basket made, (2) for each offensive rebound and (3) if the defender fouls.
+The defender tries to stop the offense, boxes-out and rebounds.
+The offense gets a point for (1) each basket made, (2) for an offensive rebound and (3) if the defender fouls.
 No second shots are allowed.
 Each pair keeps track of their score.
-Have post players paired up with post players, and guards paired up with guards.
 Play until each player gets five offensive possessions.
 At the end, the losers do 5-10 push-ups.

 Rotation (see arrows in the diagram)